open-telemetry/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

     endpoint: "0.0.0.0:8889"
     namespace: promexample

+service:
   pipelines:
     traces:
       receivers: [jaeger]
       processors: [spanmetrics, batch]
       exporters: [jaeger]

     # The exporter name must match the metrics_exporter name.
     # The receiver is just a dummy and never used; added to pass validation requiring at least one receiver in a pipeline.
     metrics/spanmetrics:
       receivers: [otlp/spanmetrics]
       exporters: [otlp/spanmetrics]

     metrics:
       receivers: [otlp]
       exporters: [prometheus]
 ```

 The full list of settings exposed for this processor are documented [here](./config.go) with detailed sample configuration [here](./testdata).